vzcaffaro/programming-languages-2020/README.md

 These links are somewhat random and should go somewhere else in the end but I keep them here for now ...

+- [Hoare's 1980 Turing Award Lecture](https://dl.acm.org/doi/pdf/10.1145/1283920.1283936) has a lot of interesting anecdotes about Quicksort, Algol, the switch statement, early compilers, operating systems, Hoare logic.
+Also some valuable general lessons about software engineering.
+I collected some of my [favourite quotes](hoare-1980-quotes.md).

 - [Lego Turing Machine](https://vimeo.com/44202270)

 - [Multi-Paradigm Languages: Example Julia](https://arstechnica.com/science/2020/10/the-unreasonable-effectiveness-of-the-julia-programming-language/).
-Another example of a multi-paradigm langauge is Scala and this [list](https://data-flair.training/blogs/why-scala/) has many items that will be familiar from Haskell after the end of this course.
+Another example of a multi-paradigm langauge is [Scala](https://data-flair.training/blogs/why-scala/), which is OO but also has many features familiar from Haskell.

 - [Notes on Programming Paradigms](https://tgdwyer.github.io/) A course that shares many aims and methods with this one.
 I just browsed over the content, but it looks promising ... recommended if you want to have a different point of view on the same topic.